Glossary

 Underground cavities, usually in salt rock, for large-volume storage of natural gas and hydrogen.
 They offer large capacities, are tried and tested in operation and can thus balance out seasonal fluctuations between generation and consumption and increase security of supply.

-In a fuel cell, the chemical bond energy of hydrogen and oxygen is released through the combination of the two elements.
-It is essentially the reverse process of an electrolyzer.
-The result is an electrical voltage that can then be utilized.
-This process is not "combustion" in the traditional sense; rather, it is often referred to as "cold combustion" since no flames are produced—only electrical energy.
+In a fuel cell, the chemical binding energy of hydrogen and oxygen is released by combining the two elements.
+It is therefore the reverse process of electrolysis.
+The result is an electrical voltage that can then be used.
+This process is not ‘combustion’ in the traditional sense, but is rather referred to as ‘cold combustion’ because it does not produce flames, only electrical energy.

 Whoever wants to produce hydrogen using renewable electricity is obligated to prove that the energy used is indeed renewable.
 This is done through so-called guarantees of origin, which are linked to specific criteria.